Q-Flow: Generative Modeling for Differential Equations of Open Quantum Dynamics with Normalizing Flows: Additional Experimental Details

-\begin{itemize} \item \textbf{1-Well Harmonic Oscillator:} We use 1000 samples at a time for the initial condition and 50000 samples at a time for the derivative condition.
+\begin{itemize} \item \textbf{1-site Harmonic Oscillator:} We use 1000 samples at a time for the initial condition and 50000 samples at a time for the derivative condition.
 We train for 25000 epochs with a learning rate of 0.001.

-\item \textbf{2-Well Harmonic Oscillator:} We use 1000 samples at a time for the initial condition and 30000 samples at a time for the derivative condition.
+\item \textbf{2-site Harmonic Oscillator:} We use 1000 samples at a time for the initial condition and 30000 samples at a time for the derivative condition.
 We train for 25000 epochs with a learning rate of 0.001.

-\item \textbf{20-Well Harmonic Oscillator:} We use 3000 samples at a time for the initial condition and 3000 samples at a time for the derivative condition.
+\item \textbf{20-site Harmonic Oscillator:} We use 3000 samples at a time for the initial condition and 3000 samples at a time for the derivative condition.
 We train for 50000 epochs with a learning rate of 0.001.
 Here, we have to decrease the number of samples for the derivative condition because of memory limits.

-\item \textbf{2-Well Dissipative Bosonic Model:} We use 1000 samples at a time for the initial condition and 30000 samples at a time for the derivative condition.
+\item \textbf{2-site Dissipative Bosonic Model:} We use 1000 samples at a time for the initial condition and 30000 samples at a time for the derivative condition.
 We train for 25000 epochs with a learning rate of 0.001. \end{itemize}